A Guide to Somaliland Travel

-Somaliland may not have the Taj, the Statue of Liberty or even a Macdonalds but I’d trade all three of these for one trip here.
+Somaliland may not have the Taj Mahal, the Statue of Liberty or even a Macdonalds but I’d trade all three of these for one trip here.
 Really, of all the places I have been Somaliland really shakes up your preconceptions.
-You can’t walk up 100m up the street without shaking 10 people’s hands, you’ll have people bellowing and waving from across the road, people offering you Qat (a local leaf people chew here that ‘apparently’ gets you a bit removed from your conscious state :P), inviting you to their own houses etc. Friendly doesn’t even begin to describe it…
+You can’t walk 100 metres on the street without shaking 10 people’s hands, you’ll have people bellowing and waving from across the road, people offering you Qat (a local leaf people chew here that ‘apparently’ gets you a bit removed from your conscious state), inviting you to their own houses etc. Friendly doesn’t even begin to describe it.
+It’s pretty easy to get a visa for Somaliland, especially in neighbouring Ethiopia, and if you’re lucky you might end up with a crazy Somaliland travel story or 2 to tell!

-First, let me admit to my ignorance and admit I wasn’t aware of the 3 separate ‘countries’ within what we know as Somalia – Somiland, (the relatively safeish part), Puntland (the ‘probably too dangerous’ to visit part) and Somalia (the dangerous, pirate hoarding, Islamic fundamentalist part).
-Then let me confess that my visit to Somalia was in fact to Somaliland, in the north.
-Somaliland recognizes itself as an independent country, declared itself a republic nearly 20 years ago but has never been recognized as such by the international community hence the borders that we see still outlining the entire region as Somalia.
+First, let me admit to my ignorance and admit I wasn’t aware of the 3 separate ‘countries’ within what we know as Somalia – Somaliland, (the relatively safeish part), Puntland (the ‘probably too dangerous’ to visit part) and Somalia (the dangerous, pirate hoarding, Islamic fundamentalist part, read my blogposts about travelling to Mogadishu, Somalia here).

-Ok history lesson over!
-So Somaliland is pretty safe to be honest; don’t get me wrong the danger level doesn’t quite equate itself with nipping out for a cup of coffee in Belgium but relative to the region it’s safe as houses.
+Ok, history lesson over!
+So Somaliland is very safe.
+Of course, the danger level doesn’t quite equate itself with nipping out for a cup of coffee in Belgium but relative to the region it’s safe as houses.
 That being said, you do require an armed guard (a steal at $10 per day) when you leave it’s capital, Heigeisha, although I hasten to add this is simply a safety precaution and to be honest pretty much unnecessary (thank God!)

 For the 10, 000 greetings and will wishes I have received, I feel it’s my duty to add, I’ve also had one dude shouting “white man, I kill you”, another old guy try to slap my face and some crazy dude chucking a rock at my friend so don’t expect all roses and perfume!
 Remember it’s still a 100% Islamic state and there are people who bear grudges against the white people for our colonial past (and ultimately breaking up their nation into 3 separate areas) and more recently for the wonderful work Mr Bush has done to antagonize and alienate an entire people.
 Don’t fret though, I promise you will be blown away by the vast majority of SomaliLander’s hospitality, affability and warmth and I couldn’t recommend it highly enough.

-There are 3 main places of interest in Somaliland – Hargeisha, Berbera and Laas Geel.
-All of which you’ll want to see but 2 of which are far from easy to arrange on your own…
+There are 3 main places of interest in Somaliland – Hargeisa (the Capital), Berbera and Laas Geel.
+All of which you’ll want to see but 2 of which are far from easy to arrange on your own.

-When you arrive in Somailand, unless you’re flying, you’ll have to return to Ethiopia, which means you’ll need another Ethiopian visa.
+NOTE: When you arrive in Somaliland unless you’re flying, you’ll have to return to Ethiopia, which means you’ll need another Ethiopian visa.
 You can get this in Hageisha but it can be a bit tricky.

-First you have to go to Somaliland Immigration and get a letter of recommendation (costs $10 although I’m pretty sure that went in the guys back pocket).
+First, you have to go to Somaliland Immigration and get a letter of recommendation (costs $10 although I’m pretty sure that went in the guys back pocket).
 You also need 2 passport photos, a photocopy of your passport and a photocopy of your entry stamp to Somaliland.
-You have to do this before 11am.
+You have to do this before 11 am.
+After that, you need to head to the Ethiopian Embassy, again before 11 am, hand over $20, another 2 passport photos, your letter of recommendation and plead to get your passport back the same day which is possible if the guy likes you, if not come back tomorrow.
+Job done!

 The bureaucracy doesn’t end there though!
 So you have your Ethiopian visa, you have a nice hotel in the city centre and now you want to venture out to Berbera or Laas Geel…